kvcache-ai/Mooncake/doc/en/transfer-engine.md

 ### Data Transfer

-#### Transport::TransferRequest
+#### TransferEngine::TransferRequest

-The core API provided by Mooncake Transfer Engine is submitting a group of asynchronous `Transport::TransferRequest` tasks through the `Transport::submitTransfer` interface, and querying their status through the `Transport::getTransferStatus` interface.
-Each `Transport::TransferRequest` specifies reading or writing a continuous data space of `length` starting from the local starting address `source`, to the position starting at `target_offset` in the segment corresponding to `target_id`.
+The core API provided by Mooncake Transfer Engine is submitting a group of asynchronous `TransferRequest` tasks through the `submitTransfer` interface, and querying their status through the `getTransferStatus` interface.
+Each `TransferRequest` specifies reading or writing a continuous data space of `length` starting from the local starting address `source`, to the position starting at `target_offset` in the segment corresponding to `target_id`.

-The `Transport::TransferRequest` structure is defined as follows:
+The `TransferRequest` structure is defined as follows:

 ```cpp
 using SegmentID = int32_t;